CumulusNetworks/docs/content/cumulus-linux-517/Monitoring-and-Troubleshooting/High-Frequency-Telemetry.md

    cumulus@switch:~$ nv config apply
    ```

    Configure a duration, in seconds, to stop streaming HFT data after a specified period.
-The maximum duration is 1 hour (3600 seconds).
 You can set a value between 1 and 3600.
 For IPFIX, you can set the duration to 0 to run the HFT session until disabled.

    ```
    cumulus@switch:~$ nv set system telemetry hft duration 120